 Hong Kong court rules tycoon can sue Google over autocomplete results

-The Google logo is seen at the Google headquarters in Brussels, in March of 2010.
+The Google logo is seen at the Google headquarters in Brussels, in March 2010.
 (AP / Virginia Mayo)

 The Associated Press